Hiring Student Workers

 - When are you available to work?

 When you have an adequate pool of candidates, contact Student Employment at 612-626-8608 or email firstname.lastname@example.org to take down your online job posting.
 If you intend to conduct interviews, be sure to tell students what materials, if any, they should bring.

 7. Conduct reference and background checks (if applicable).
-One you have identified the student you wish to hire, you may check business and/or personal references.
-Background screening is required for any student when such a check is required by law.
-If student employees are asked to perform the following functions, a background check is required:
+Once you have identified the student you want to hire, you may check business and/or personal references.
+By law, you must request a formal background check if a student worker will be:

 - Handling cash or credit cards

 See the University’s Background Checks and Verifications policy for more information.

 8. Offer the job.
 When you have verified the student is enrolled with the required number of credits, make the job offer.
 Be sure to ask if the student has a work-study award.
 Also, make sure the student knows to bring their I-9 documentation on their first day of work (originals, not copies).

 9. Close the hiring process.
 Once the student accepts, please email Student Employment at email@example.com to update the position to "filled."
 Then begin the process of entering the student in the HRMS payroll system (PeopleSoft).

 If you hire a student with work-study funds, you should also complete the Work-Study Placement panel in PeopleSoft to ensure proper reimbursement to your account.
 For questions about this, contact Student Employment at 4-UOHR (612-624-8647).